Mark Serwotka: Political views

 Serwotka was a member of Socialist Organiser in the late 1980s and early 1990s.
 He was later a supporter of the Socialist Alliance and then Respect.

 In February 2013, he was among those who gave their support to the People's Assembly in a letter published by The Guardian newspaper.

 He attempted to vote in the 2015 Labour Leadership Election, but was among those who had their vote rejected by the party.
 In March 2016, he rejoined the Labour Party after being expelled from it over 25 years earlier.
 He wrote in The Huffington Post: "Jeremy [Corbyn] is the first Labour leader in a generation who unequivocally supports the unions and his opposition to the trade union bill has been crucial."
 He added "I have joined to support Jeremy in transforming the party.
 And I want as many people as possible to join Labour, and to get involved in the fight against cuts where they live.
 This is our chance to build a social movement and form a government that can offer hope to the millions of people that deserve so much better than these contemptible Tories."

 Personal life

-Serwotka is married to Ruth Serwotka, co-founder of the organisation Woman's Place UK, a gender-critical advocacy group that is opposed to gender self-identification for trans people in the UK.
+Serwotka is married to Ruth Serwotka, co-founder of the organisation Woman's Place UK, an anti-transgender advocacy group.

 In September 2010, Serwotka was named as one of the hundred most influential British Catholics by The Tablet.

 In 2013 he was fitted with a battery-powered ventricular assist device after picking up a viral infection from the family dog.
 He was readmitted to hospital on 30 August 2016, when the ventricular assist device developed a clot and his doctors then placed him on the urgent transplant list.
 In December 2016 he had a heart transplant at Papworth Hospital in Cambridgeshire.